 Think Economics is all about Maths?
 Think again!
 Economics is about studying the world around us from a social, financial and cultural perspective.
 You will gain a wide variety of skills and knowledge from an understanding of current affairs to the ability to analyse data and develop your numeracy skills.
 Some of the topics you will study if you choose this rewarding subject include:

-- Markets, which determine the prices we pay for everyday goods and services
+- How markets determine the prices we pay for everyday goods and services

-- How economies grow and how this impacts on our living standards
+- How economies grow and influence our life and culture

-- The Bank of England and the role of interest rates, money supply and exchange rates
+- The Bank of England and the role of interest rates

 - Economic development, inequality and poverty

-- Globalisation and the importance of international trade
+- Globalisation and the role of international trade

-A minimum of Grade 5 in GCSE English Language and a Grade 5 in GCSE Maths.
+Grade 5 in GCSE English Language or GCSE English Literature and grade 5 in GCSE Maths.